umd-cgs/rhistiamc/README.md

 - **runs**: folder for scenario data in IAMC format to compare against historic data

 - **src**: R scripts for primary creation of data, for comparison plots, as well as tools for near-term projections and targets compared to historic data.
-Check src/main.R for overview